Doctor Who season 13: Start time, cast, trailer and Jodie Whittaker exit news

 Doctor Who series 13 cast

-Apart from Bishop, the big new addition to Doctor Who series 13 is Game of Thrones star Jacob Anderson, who will play a mysterious space-traveller called Vinder across several episodes.
+Apart from Bishop joining the Doctor Who cast, the big new addition for series 13 is Game of Thrones star Jacob Anderson, who will play a mysterious space-traveller called Vinder across several episodes.

 "The Doctor has been a part of my life forever, from watching and rewatching the serials on VHS as a kid and being terrified, to unexpectedly finding my eyes watering when the Tenth Doctor said 'I don’t want to go'," Anderson said.